NYPL/metadata-documentation/workflows/remediation/feedback.md

   - **Email**: received at metadata [at] nypl [dot] org or by an individual MSU staff member and [forwarded to ClickUp](#forwarding-metadata-feedback-emails-to-clickup)
 - Feedback from the **DC Feedback Form** and **Metadata Reporting Form** is routed into the [Metadata Services ClickUp 🔒](https://app.clickup.com/2305128/v/gr/26b38-7748) as it is received

-## Steps for MSU Staff
+## Steps For Metadata Services Staff

 ### Forwarding Metadata Feedback Emails to ClickUp
 {: .d-inline .v-align-middle .mr-2 }
-For MSU Staff
+For Metadata Services Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }
 1. Retrieve your personalized forwarding email address
    1. Navigate to [Metadata Services › Remediation Projects › Metadata Feedback 🔒](https://app.clickup.com/2305128/v/gr/26b38-7748) in ClickUp